-KLN 750W models may be digitally programmed over a control bus using SCPI (Standard Commands for Programmable Instruments).
+KLN models may be digitally programmed over a control bus using SCPI (Standard Commands for Programmable Instruments).
 SCPI provides a common language conforming to IEEE 488.2 for instruments used in an automatic test system (see PAR.
 3.7).
-The control bus used must be either the IEEE 488 standard communication bus (General Purpose Interface Bus, GPIB), or the RS-485 Serial Bus.
+The control bus used must be either the RS-485 Serial Bus, or the optional IEEE 488 standard communication bus (General Purpose Interface Bus, GPIB) or the optional LAN interface.
+Refer to PAR.
+3.7 for a detailed discussion of SCPI programming.